esin/esin/README.md

 [📸 Phontact](https://t.me/phontactbot) - Bot, which can recognize phone number from photo or screenshoot

+[📷 Instagram post to text](https://t.me/post2textbot) - Bot, which shows you post as text (with the ability to copy articles from marketplaces in one click)

 ##### Chrome extensions
 [Mark This Tab!](https://chrome.google.com/webstore/detail/mark-this-tab/elpmfpacelndpdgiachjinkbfjddichb) - Marks tab in Chromium